angansen/kitchensink-modernized-/README.md

 - **Circuit Breaker**: The API Gateway implements circuit breaking to prevent cascading failures
 - **Fallback**: If the Member Service is unavailable, the API Gateway returns a fallback response

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request